your life story do you trust the almighty author

 Your life story includes injustices.

 In Acts 8:1-4, we read that a great persecution broke out against the church in Jerusalem.
-Saul was going from house to house dragging men and women to prison.
-It is hard to imagine being put into prison for your faith.
+Saul was going from house to house, dragging men and women to prison.
+It is hard to imagine being put into jail for your faith.
 In addition, it was Saul’s goal to destroy the church.
-Yet, God used these events to scatter the church and allow the gospel to be preached in other areas.
+Yet, God used these events to scatter the church and allow the gospel to be preached elsewhere.
 Did God cause Saul to persecute Christians?
 No. However, He allowed it and used it for His glory.
 Likewise, God can use people and their sins to fulfill His will.
 What appears to us as injustice can be God working for His greater good.

 life story includes pain and injustices